A calm, caring nature, and the ability to communicate well and put others at ease, are essential attributes for a

-Many recruitment agencies, such as Pulse, regularly handle vacancies and a searchable directory is available at Nursing Agencies List.
-Job vacancies, and information on becoming a midwife and making your application stand out, is available from Your Midwife Career.
+Information on becoming a midwife and making your application stand out is available from Midwife Career.

 As a newly qualified midwife, you'll be given a formal period of support under the guidance of an experienced professional colleague.
 They'll be on hand to offer advice and help in the first few months of professional practice.